Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 Feel free to use other variable/structure/function naming conventions in your own projects if you wish.
 In any case (pun intended) it is useful to note your naming conventions in the script headers or in the wiki for a project or repository.
 When making changes to someone else's code, always remember to use the naming conventions that they have defined in their project.

 Different naming conventions may work best with different programming languages.
-If you have a good style for R or Python please let us know or add this to the workshop wiki!
+If you have a good style for R or Python please let us know, or add this to the workshop wiki!

 ## Navigation